-Report conflicts of interest that may not have been disclosed or are not being managed to a leader, the Ethics and Compliance team or myVoice. =
+Report conflicts of interest that may not have been disclosed or are not being managed to a leader, the Ethics and Compliance team or myVoice. ≡ iii.
+Gifts and hospitality

 Gifts and hospitality on a modest scale are sometimes used to recognise and strengthen working relationships among business partners.
 However, depending on their value, frequency or circumstances, they can be viewed as improperly influencing business decisions and may constitute or be perceived as a bribe.